BS in Cognitive Neuroscience

 or MATH 1231 | Single-Variable Calculus I | |

-Two courses in analytical methods (6 credits) selected from the following: | ||
+Two courses (6 credits) in analytical methods selected from the following: | ||

 CSCI 1012 | Introduction to Programming with Python 1 | |